 Macd.
-Fit to govern!
+Fit to govern?

 No, not to live. -- O nation miserable,

 With an untitled tyrant bloody-scepter'd,

-When shalt thou see thy wholesome days again,
+When shalt thou see thy wholsome days again?

 Since that the truest issue of thy throne

 By his own interdiction stands accurs'd,

-And does blaspheme his breed?
-Thy royal father
+And does blaspheme his breed? -- Thy royal father

-Was a most sainted King: the Queen, that bore thee,
+Was a most sainted king; the queen, that bore thee,

-Oft'ner upon her knees than on her feet,
+Oftner upon her knees than on her feet,

-Died every day she liv'd.
+Dy'd every day she liv'd.
 Fare thee well!

-These evils thou repeat'st upon thyself
+These evils, thou repeat'st upon thyself,

-Hath banish'd me from Scotland. -- O my breast,
+Have banish'd me from Scotland. -- O, my breast,

-Thy hope ends here!
+Thy hope ends here.

 Mal.
 Macduff, this noble passion,

 Child of integrity, hath from my soul

 Wip'd the black scruples, reconcil'd my thoughts

 To thy good truth and honour.
 Devilish Macbeth

 By many of these trains hath sought to win me

-Into his power, and modest wisdom plucks me
+Into his power; and modest wisdom plucks me

-From over-credulous haste: but God above
+From over-credulous haste: But God above

 Deal between thee and me! for even now

 I put myself to thy direction, and

 Unspeak mine own detraction; here abjure

 The taints and blames I laid upon myself,

 For strangers to my nature.
 I am yet

 Unknown to woman; never was forsworn;

 Scarcely have coveted what was mine own;

-At no time broke my faith: would not betray
+At no time broke my faith; would not betray

-The Devil to his fellow; and delight
+The devil to his fellow; and delight

 No less in truth, than life: my first false speaking

-Was this upon myself.
-What I am truly,
+Was this upon myself: What I am truly,

 Is thine, and my poor country's, to command:

 Whither, indeed, before thy here-approach,

 Old Siward, with ten thousand warlike men,

-Already at a point, was setting forth.
+All ready at a point, was setting forth:

-Now we'll together, and the chance of goodness
+Now we'll together; And the chance, of goodness,

-Be like our warranted quarrel.
+Be like our warranted quarrel!
 Why are you silent?

 Macd.
-Such welcome and unwelcome things at once,

-'Tis hard to reconcile.
+Such welcome and unwelcome things at once, 'Tis hard to reconcile.